smartsystemslab-uf/SES-Lab-tutorials/Xilinx-FPGA-tutorials/02_vivado_hello_world/README.md

-This guide will walk you through the Vivado design tool.
+This guide will walk you through the Quartus design tool and introduce you to the DE10-Lite board.

 The current board for this tutorial is the DE10-Lite, please make sure to select the MAX10 FPGA device support instead of the Cyclone V support when installing Quartus.
 Please also use the Pin selections provided, if you use the selection in the tutorial the program will not work.